josephg/egwalker-paper/reg-text.typ

 // However, because the corresponding CRDT state is not actually visible outside the replay function, it does not actually need to be generated.

-// In CRDT literature (eg @shapiro), the replay function's output corresponds to the output of the CRDT's _query function_ ($q$) when run on the CRDT state implied by the event graph.
+// In CRDT literature (eg @Shapiro2011), the replay function's output corresponds to the output of the CRDT's _query function_ ($q$) when run on the CRDT state implied by the event graph.
 However, $r$ accepts as input the set of all original events, not the corresponding CRDT state.
 Thus, our replay function must also effectively perform all the work of the equivalent CRDT's _prepare_ and _effect_ functions on the entire event graph.

 // We can implement this function in a variety of different ways.
 But the most obvious approach is to construct $r$ from an existing CRDT, and have it simulate the corresponding network of collaborating peers making changes to the document.
 This approach was described in [time machines], and simple algorithm to do so is provided in [appendix X].
 However, implemented this way, this process replicate the computation of the entire collaborating network on every peer on that network.
 Naively implemented, it multiplies CPU and memory requirements for every peer by the number of peers on the network.